 Modern Bread in Morocco

 At its closest geographical point, Morocco is just under nine miles from Europe, across the Strait of Gibraltar.
 Ferries can get you from Europe to Morocco in less than ninety minutes and a trip costs less than $40 USD.
-In 2019, before COVID kept everyone at home, nine times as many Europeans visited Morocco as came from any other part of the world3.
+In 2019, before COVID kept everyone at home, nine times as many Europeans visited Morocco as came from any other part of the world.

 Morocco also has a well-educated and successful middle class, and more than three million Moroccans live in Europe.
 A lot of people go back and forth.
 In order to see what influence Europe is currently having on Moroccan foodways, I made a trip to a modern, urban grocery store.
 I find markets—both traditional open-air markets and modern grocery stores with coolers and fluorescent lighting—to be excellent museums of culture and I make it a point to visit a variety of them whenever I travel.